 Pediculosis (or the infestation of head lice) is very common in the United States, especially among school-age children.
 Because head lice are transmitted by direct contact with the head or hair of an infested person, children are common victims due to tight quarters in classrooms and day care centers.
 Head lice do not fly or jump, they are passed through direct contact only.
 Girls are at a higher risk of head lice infestation than boys because of social behaviors (for example, the social acceptance of close physical contact and the sharing of hats, combs, and hair accessories).

 The adult louse can survive for up to 1-2 days without a blood feeding; consequently, they can be found on objects that have been in contact with an infested person.
-Examples of objects that frequently spread head lice are:

 The most common sign of a head lice infestation is an itchy scalp.
 The saliva of the louse is left on the scalp in tiny lesions after a blood meal.
 This saliva is what causes irritation and can lead to intense itching.
 If head lice are left untreated, the victim may be at risk for a secondary infection due to the scratching of the scalp with unclean hands.
 Very severe cases may cause swollen lymph glands.

 Other indications of a head lice infestation can be found with close inspection of the scalp.
 The scalp may contain nits, nit shells, live lice, and/or small dark fragments of the louse feces.
 Nits are often confused with dandruff, dry scalp or dried hair spray.
 The difference can be found by attempting to separate the nit from the hair strand.
 Dandruff, dry scalp and hair spray can be easily removed from the hair, while nits remain securely attached.